varilink/tools_wordpress/README.md

+Items to add to this read me:

+- The pma service
+- The new _make-backup helper
+- The change to the _script helper whereby you can specify the script to run up front
+- The distinction between scripts invoked via the _script helper and scripts that are part of the wrapper to other helpers
+- If you restore from database using `--env-file backup.env` and you subsequently stop the *db* container then when you restart it you must use `--env-file backup.env` even if you don't won't to restore again because otherwise the container will be recreated.

 # Tools - WordPress

 David Williamson @ Varilink Computing Ltd

 ------

-This repository provides tooling for the development and testing of WordPress sites.
-It does this by defining Docker Compose services that run any WordPress based website on the desktop, along with integration with the WP-CLI command-line interface for WordPress that is also supplemented with various helper functions.
+This repository defines Docker Compose services that run any WordPress based website on the desktop along with a phpMyAdmin service, for convenient inspection of the WordPress database, and integration with the [WP-CLI](https://wp-cli.org/) command-line interface for WordPress, which this repository also supplements with various helper functions.

 ## Contents